Venus: Geography

 Spherical view of radar data of the surface of Venus, highlighting surface features (1989, Magellan).
-The colours do not represent the appearance of the surface.
+The colours do not represent the appearance of the surface in visible light.

 The Venusian surface was a subject of speculation until some of its secrets were revealed by probes in the 20th century.
 Venera landers in 1975 and 1982 returned images of a surface covered in sediment and relatively angular rocks.
 The surface was mapped in detail by Magellan in 1990–91.
 There is evidence of extensive volcanism, and variations in the atmospheric sulphur dioxide may indicate that there are active volcanoes.